gauthamp10/dockerfile-boilerplates/README.md

 # dockerfile-boilerplates
-Tested and ready to use docker boilerplates for most programming languages.
+Tested and ready to use docker boilerplates for all languages.